cvent/json-schema-deref/README.md

 `baseFolder` - the base folder to get relative path files from.
 Default is `process.cwd()`

-`cache` - whether to cache the result from the request. `true` if to cache, `false` otherwise.
+`cache` - whether to cache the result from web requests. `true` if to cache, `false` otherwise.

-`cacheTTL` - the time in milliseconds to keep request result in cache.
+`cacheTTL` - the time in milliseconds to keep web request results in cache.
 Default is 5 minutes.

 `loader` - a function for custom loader.
 Invoked if we could not resolve the ref type, or if there was an error resolving a web or file ref types.
            function with signature: `function(refValue, options, fn)`